 But, competition is also big.
 25 million businesses are fighting for Instagram followers.
 To get more followers on Instagram and encourage their followers’ engagement, brands need to stay ahead in the social media game.
 Navigating all the Instagram trends, best practices, and strict guidelines can be difficult since they are intricate and frequently updated and changed.

 Some brands choose easy strategies like paying for likes and followers.
 However, that doesn’t get them far because paid likes don’t convert and the Instagram algorithm periodically blocks or gets rid of accounts that have a low quality and engagement rate.
-So, investing in a strategy that will grow your followers organically is a much better game you can play for your brand and get results long term.
+So, investing in a strategy that will track your Instagram followers and grow them organically is a much better game you can play for your brand and get results long term.

 To get more followers on Instagram for free the organic way, follow these failsafe guidelines in our Complete Guide to Getting More Followers on Instagram and you will see results.